Table of Contents

 4. Encouraging Concentration and Fine Motor Skills

 In addition, the physical function develops with the aid of transferring counters and organizing them into pair of best motor control, that is crucial for obligations along with writing and drawing.
-The repetitive nature of counting and matching gadgets helps to bolster the accuracy of coordination and motion of the attention with the hand.
+The repetitive nature of counting and matching gadgets helps to support the accuracy of coordination and motion of the attention with the hand.

 Start your journey to becoming a certified Montessori teacher!
 Get free Demo Here!